jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 the exact same pitch can be found at multiple places on the fretboard.

-As a result of these differences, on guitar it can be more efficient to study music by focusing more on intervals, and less on note names and staff notation.
+As a result of these differences, on guitar it can be efficient to study music by focusing more on intervals, and less on note names and staff notation.
 That's the approach taken in this book.